SenpaiHunters/SpotOn/README.md

   - An animation when hovering over a song
   - Added some fun spinning albums
     - All TOP album covers spin when loading into a playlist(s).
-  - Skipping animation
+  - Skip/Reverse animations (Play/Previous as Spotify says)
-  - Pause animation
+  - Play/Pause animations
   - Hover animation
   - Playlist (batch) hover animation
   - Album art (hover - library) animation
+  - Quick search popup animation
+  - And a few more for you to find!
 - A new font (Akronim)
-  - It may seem differently in other browsers (Photos from Chrome as that is the primary browser I use) - You may use anything you like!
+  - It may seem different in other browsers (images taken from a Chromium browser) - You may use anything you like!
 Just make it work on Spotify...
 It took me some time to find one.
-- An updated Nav Bar (previously written as Menu bar)
+- An updated Nav Bar (NB)
-  - This is now pulled out, rounded, and has the album image within (space is 7.5px across both sides), as well as a pink haze (rgba(255,192,203,0.1)) for enhanced readability (rather than solid black), rainbow controls, hover animations, and convenient hotkey access.
+  - This is now pushed out from the whole menu, rounded, and has the album image within (while retaining it inside of the Now Playing Bar (NPB)) (Dimensions are 7.5px across both sides), added a pink haze (rgba(255,192,203,0.1)) for enhanced readability and it to be more pretty, matches dark and white pretty well (rather than solid black thre previously was), rainbow controls (Home, Search, Your Library, Liked Songs Icons, and the drop-down-menu icon for folders), added hover animations, and convenient hotkey access, also added a `hide Nav Bar` bar.
-- Updated Now Playing Bar (NPB)
+- Overhauled Now Playing Bar (NPB)
-  - There are two versions of SpotOn available.
-'SpotOn' generally conceals the bottom NPB, however there is another version of SpotOn that has the bar always visible..
-  - The modifications are as follows: size is variable depending on display size (bigger display = bigger bar), rounded corners, black haze, full rainbow controls, smaller album art, full black haze along the sides to blend the bar, and is made smaller, as there was no need for that MASSIVE size originally!
+  - The modifications are as follows: size is variable depending on display size (bigger display = bigger bar), rounded corners, added a black haze, full rainbow controls, smaller and rounded album art, reduced overall size of the NPB, removed the background on the `.playback-bar`, looks pretty now, `connect to a device` is now also updated.
 - Hide the Nav Bar!
-  - This is very simple, just move the cursor next to the edge of the nav bar and click your mouse, it hides!
-To unhide it, repress the line that shows up!
+  - As said above in the `Nav Bar` section, hiding the nav bar, how?
+Well, it's very simple, just move your cursor to the edge of the Nav Bar and click the line that pops up, this will hide it, to unhide it follow the same process (Its recommended you go to the top or bottom of the Nav Bar, the middle support seems spotty (see what I did there?) on some browsers).
-- A variable time
+- Song timings
   - To utilise it, simply click the song time; you'll then see the whole song time OR the remaining time.
 (Neither will be displayed at the same time.)
-- A blurred backdrop
+    - (I prefer to show the remaining time if you are wondering)
+- A dynamic theme, which responds to your cover art and then displays it as the background!
-  - This corresponds to the album art; whatever is presented will be blurred and mirrored!
+  - This corresponds to the album art; whatever is presented will be blurred and mirrored everywhere!
-  - This includes the 'Profile' drop down, the Right-Click Menu, Hotkeys, and pretty much everything!
+  - This includes the 'Profile' drop-down, the Right-Click Menu, Hotkeys, and pretty much everything!
-  - Fades while skipping - 20px blur (can be increased or decreased)
+  - Fades while skipping - the default of 50px blur (can be increased or decreased, just follow the provided steps)
 - Rounded album art covers
-  - All album art covers are now 10px rounded!
+  - All album art covers are now 15px rounded!
-  - This covers ALL song cover artworks and album cover arts, in other words, EVERYTHING.
+  - This covers ALL song cover artworks and album cover art, in other words, EVERYTHING.
+- Rounded song hover & the now playing song.
 - Auto lyric search on Genius
-  - Press the G icon on the top right to function the script.
+  - Press the `G` icon on the top right to function the script.
   - *Guide below*
 - Copy track info
-  - Select "Copy" when you right-click on a song.
+  - Select `Copy` when you right-click on a song.
 - Rainbow controls
   - Affected buttons - Full screen, lyrics, like song, queue, devices, volume, PiP, repeat, and shuffle, if the song is liked or not, right side '...' menu, home, search, my library, dropdown menus, & audio icon on playlists.
 (Maybe more to come?)
    - 'Liked Songs' love heart now glows to match the bottom controls